primer/view_components/.changeset/metal-rivers-care.md

 '@primer/view-components': patch
 ---

-Move `Primer::OcticonComponent` to `Primer::Beta::Octicon` and deprecate the original
+Move `Primer::Beta::Octicon` to `Primer::Beta::Octicon` and deprecate the original